cloudmesh-community/sp19-222-92/project-report/report.md

 :wave: there is no such thing as additional analysis, integrate it in your main paper, if your title does not fit, you need to adjust that

+:wave: This paper is very difficult to read due to its dense descriptions that do not explain things at times as easy as it could be.
+For example the explanation of tehe kmeans couold be simplified if you describe it in mathematical terms.
+But instead you do this at the end, confusing the reader

 :smiley: should you should me how to put equation.
 Can you use the following cite  <https://home.deib.polimi.it/matteucc/Clustering/tutorial_html/kmeans.html> for the kmeans euquation

 :smiley: Done! below is a link with helpful syntax.
 I will update procedding shortly and